 In 2009, the region completed our last freight study to identify regional and national freight movement goals and objects.
 The Study has done the region well, but events over the last 10+ years have made those goals and objectives obsolete.
 In 2009, the region and the country were devastated by economic events not seen since the great depression.
 Since 2010, the region has seen growth in intelligent transportation use along with increases in data needs and integration by the freight community.
-In 2020, the world has fought realities and pressures of a worldwide pandemic and adjusting to new realities that have grown from the pandemic.
+Since 2020, the world has fought realities and pressures of a worldwide pandemic and adjusting to new realities that have grown from the pandemic.
 All these forces have affected how we do business.
 Effects are seen in logistic patterns and practices, data needs and maintenance, intelligent transportation advances, including regional and national freight movement, goals, objectives, and performance measures.
 In order for the region to remain relevant with national and regional freight goals and objectives, it is imperative that we identify those forces impacting the region.
 We need a region-specific freight study that aids in identifying current and future freight trends and expectations.
 This point is further qualified by recommendation from the 2021 MPO federal review.

 - 1. ACTIVITY: Committee Support.
 Provide staff support to the Goods Movement Committee to both develop and implement the annual committee work plan (ongoing). - 2.
 ACTIVITY: Collaboration and Engagement.
 Maintain liaison and support to Kansas City SmartPort and other freight interests in the region; participate in state and national freight planning; provide public engagement between the freight community and the public sector regarding freight transportation issues (ongoing). - 3.
 ACTIVITY: Regional Freight Planning.
-As a result of freight logistics, movement, and economic changes because of the pandemic, outline a regional freight plan to help identify regional freight-related needs and priorities for regional planning; update elements of the MTP and TIP as necessary (ongoing). - 4.
-ACTIVITY: FAST Act Compliance.
+As a result of freight logistics, movement, and economic changes because of the pandemic, outline a regional freight plan to help identify regional freight-related needs and priorities for regional planning; update elements of the MTP and TIP as necessary(ongoing). - 4.
+ACTIVITY: IIJA Compliance.
 Conduct Freight Corridor Planning, freight performance measure development, and participate in state freight planning activities as prescribed by the FAST Act (as needed). - 5.
 ACTIVITY: Planning Products.
 Coordination with development of MARC's planning products (MTP, TIP, ITS Architecture etc.).
 Identify freight initiatives and their integration as appropriate (as needed). - 6.
 ACTIVITY: Freight Planning Coordination.
-Coordinate regional freight plans to ensure compliance with the FAST Act and the freight plans of Kansas and Missouri and provide input into the MTP and regional planning processes (as needed). - 7.
-ACTIVITY: Freight Technology.
-Convene partners from the Central Plains Heartland Freight Technology Plan to assess progress towards harmonized regional regulatory objectives and regional data sharing and management (May)
+Coordinate regional freight plans to ensure compliance with the IIJA and the freight plans of Kansas and Missouri and provide input into the MTP and regional planning processes (as needed).

-5.5 Corridor Studies - General - Lead Agency: MARC
+5.4 Corridor Studies - General - Lead Agency: MARC